What the Heck is ARIA? A Beginner's Guide to ARIA for Accessibility

 Brief Description: Used for commonUI elements that receive input from users while processing those actions and information.

-Commonly used examples: Examples include aria-autocomplete, aria-checked, aria-disabled, aria-label, and aria-required (i.e. aria-required=“true”).
+Commonly used examples: Examples include aria-checked, aria-disabled, aria-label, and aria-required (i.e. aria-required=“true”).
 You can see a full list on the W3C’s ARIA Widget Attributes page.

 How does it get used by the user?
 Users of AT use widget attributes to more easily utilize interactive UI elements, like forms and overlays/modals/popups.
 This helps to avoid confusion during the input process.